My Quiet Kitchen

 Serving Suggestions

-Since shishito peppers are so light, they're great for snacking on while prepping dinner.
+Since shishito peppers are so light, they're great for snacking on while you prep dinner.
 And since these are roasted in the air fryer they're out of the way while you're using the stove and/or oven.

 The mild, garden-fresh flavor of shishitos pairs well with vegan cheeses like Almond Queso Fresco, Vegan Feta, and even Cashew Mozzarella.
 Serve with gluten-free rice crackers and your favorite pre-dinner cocktail or other beverages.